Cochin Port: History

 In 2022, following the introduction of the Major Port Authorities Act 2021 superseding the Major Port Trusts Act 1963, Cochin Port Trust got renamed to Cochin Port Authority thereby adopting a new logo.

 Chappa system

-The Chappa system was a method of recruiting workers to work in Kochi's ports in place between the 1930s and 1960s.
-During pre-dawn hours, people would gather around the house of the employer called "Mooppan" and he would throw metal coins into the air which were called "chaappa" and only the individuals who caught a coin could work in the port for the day.
-This system was met with fierce protests in the 50s and 60s with incidences like the 1953 Mattancherry shootout where the police shot protesters demanding its removal.
+The Chappa system (also spelt Chaappa) was a method of recruiting workers to work in Kochi's ports in place between the 1930s and 1960s.
+During pre-dawn hours, people would gather around the house of the employer called "Mooppan" and he would throw metal tokens with the emblem of the concerned stevedore contractor engraved on it into the air which were called "chaappa" and only the individuals who caught a coin could work in the port for the day.
+Another method was eying the crowd and deliberately beckoning the men he eyed with his finger.
+These methods also existed in other places in India and elsewhere, it was "calling-on" in London).
+Violence was common where stout, burly men were elbowing and fighting the smaller and weaker men to get to the front and attract Mooppans attention.
+These systems were met with fierce protests in the 1950s and 1960s with incidences like the 1953 Mattancherry shootout where the police shot and killed 3 protesters demanding its removal, they were CX Antony, Said and Saithali.

 Organizational structure

 Cochin Port Trust is an autonomous body under the government of India and is managed by board of trustees constituted by the government.
 The board is headed by the chairman who acts as the chief executive officer.
 The government may from time to time nominate the trustees in the board representing various interests.
 The chairman is assisted by the deputy chairman who in turn is assisted by department heads and officials of the following port departments: